LLNL/conduit/src/docs/sphinx/blueprint_mesh.rst

     Pseudocolor plot of the polytess example ``level`` field.

-The ``polytess()`` function generates a polygonal tesselation in the 2D plane comprised of octogons and squares (known formally as a `two-color truncated square tiling <https://en.wikipedia.org/wiki/Truncated_square_tiling>`_).
+The ``polytess()`` function generates a polygonal tessellation in the 2D plane comprised of octagons and squares (known formally as a `two-color truncated square tiling <https://en.wikipedia.org/wiki/Truncated_square_tiling>`_).

-The scalar element-centered field ``level`` defined in the result mesh associates each element with its topological distance from the center of the tesselation.
+The scalar element-centered field ``level`` defined in the result mesh associates each element with its topological distance from the center of the tessellation.

 .. code:: cpp